Palestinian Flag Solidarity with Palestine. We seek justice and peace, and strongly oppose all forms of injustice and genocide.

 $form->handleRequest($request);

-// Save the user
+// Save user logic here

 return $this->redirectToRoute('app_login');